 - Greener production routes for manufacturing of materials and chemical intermediates

 - Materials with improved end-of-life scenarios to prevent waste generation: circular materials

 Materials for a Sustainable Society

-Head of the Sustainability of biobased materials-group Associate. prof. Yvonne van der Meer tells about materials for a sustainable society.
+Head of the Sustainability of biobased materials-group Prof. Dr. Yvonne van der Meer tells about materials for a sustainable society.